ArenKDesai/Aren-s-Notes/Intro to Algorithms/Network Flow.md

 Proof:
 We know the min cut will create a set of jobs that is feasible due to the capacity on the edges.
 This means $c(A', B')=C-\sum_{i\in A}p_i$, which minimizes the cut which maximizes the profit.

+## Min Cost
+We have a graph with units per edge, but costs per unit